Declan Kelly (businessman): FTI Consulting

 In 2004 he was still president and CEO of FD in the United States, also managing the company's business dealings in Europe.
 By that time he had helped corporations such as "General Electric, Coca-Cola and Dell to burnish a positive image through the media."
 In September 2006, Kelly helped oversee the sale of Financial Dynamics to FTI Consulting for US$340 million, which at the time was the largest sum ever paid for a communications firm.
 At the same time he joined FTI Consulting Group Limited as their executive vice-president and chief integration officer in New York.
 At FTI he also served as the chairman of the FD US and Ireland divisions.
 While holding the roles until late 2009, Kelly was "responsible for the operational integration of the company's various businesses in more than 20 countries."
 Working with the 3,500-person business, he also had "responsibility for corporate strategy, global business development, global client management and all of the company's marketing and communications functions."

 In 2007 and 2008 he served as "one of the leading advisers" to Hillary Clinton during her presidential campaign, also organising fundraising events for Clinton in New York, San Francisco, and Limerick.
 Explained the Irish Central, "he was often at her side during her election battle against Obama and became known as a fundraising wizard, personally raising millions and became a person the Clintons increasingly relied on."
-In July 2009 The Independent reported that Kelly was stepping down from his roles at FTI, despite that fact that Kelly had "been touted as a likely potential chief executive...
+In July 2009 The Independent reported that Kelly was stepping down from his roles at FTI, despite the fact that Kelly had "been touted as a likely potential chief executive...
 But given his political experience, it was also expected that he could be tapped for some kind of political role.
 Kelly remained with FTI in a consulting capacity while observing a 2-year non-compete clause with the company.